Zhucheng-Pan/rock-paper-scissors1012/README.md

 3.User should play at least 3 rounds of game.

 4.After the game is over, the results and order of the games will be displayed.

+5. login system for user to register and store match history and score(1 win for 1score, 1 lose for -1 score)

+6. ladder board to show top10 score among all registered users

+7. allow two player to play PvE match